JIANGZhengm/AutoMetTest/README.md

-# Systematic and Scalable Metamorphic Testing for Vision-Based Autonomous Driving
+# Efficient and Systematic Metamorphic Testing for Vision-Based Autonomous Driving

 This repository provides the implementation of the **Efficient and Systematic Metamorphic Testing Framework for Vision-Based Autonomous Driving Systems (ADS)**.
 The framework integrates **causal inference** and **diffusion models** to enhance the reliability testing of ADS, facilitating the detection of faults under diverse driving conditions.